danielsgriffin/SearchRights/log.md

 author: Daniel Griffin
 ---

-- 2023-09-08 15:08:02 Added to the 'Is there a "searchable repository of examples" [@zamfirescu-pereira2023johnny]?' remark for Perplexity AI:
+- 2023-09-08 15:08:02 Added to the 'Is there a "searchable repository of examples" {% cite zamfirescu-pereira2023johnny %}?' remark for Perplexity AI:

     > `# 🔎 │ ask` channel in the Discord channel: "ask \@PerplexityAI anything.
 Check pinned for usage." (with a weekly challenge for the best question; pinned message show example queries (note these are queries of their Discord bot))

-- 2023-09-08 15:09:22 Added to the 'Is there a "searchable repository of examples" [@zamfirescu-pereira2023johnny]?' criteria comment:
+- 2023-09-08 15:09:22 Added to the 'Is there a "searchable repository of examples" {% cite zamfirescu-pereira2023johnny %}?' criteria comment:

     > See also [the LangChain Hub prompt repository](/docs/2023/09/08/the-langchain-hub.html) (not searchable).